l-aldarondo/Mapping_Earthquakes/README.md

 ### Results

-Using JavaScript, Plotly, and D3, we re-factored the code of our index.html file to create a dashboard and then we modified the webpage using HTML and Bootstrap as shown in image (a).
+Using JavaScript, Leaflet, and D3, we re-factored the code of our index.html file to create an interactive earthquake map as shown in image (a).

 <br/>